tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 # Inheriting TDataset

 Creating a `TDataset` descendant is not an easy task.
-And, believe it or not, there are a lot fo "secrets" and close to zero help.
+And, believe it or not, there are a lot of "secrets" and close to zero help.

 `TDataset` contains [abstract methods](https://en.wiktionary.org/wiki/abstract_method) and [virtual methods](https://en.wiktionary.org/wiki/virtual_method) that are just stubs.

 A `TDataset` descendant, such as the `TMemTable`, has to override these abstract and virtual methods and provide its own implementation.

 Here is the absolute minimum of methods a descendant class has to override in order to provide the basic functionality.
-They are divided into groups to easy the discussion.
+They are divided into groups to ease the discussion.

 ```
   TMemTable = class(TDataSet)